The Roadmap to Home Rule

 I live in Unincorporated El Paso County.
 Can citizens in an area of un-incorporation adopt a Home-Rule Charter if the area is not an "incorporated" city or town?

-RegularJoe asked over 1 year ago
+RegularJoe asked almost 2 years ago

 Thanks for the question!
 As far as we are aware, becoming Home Rule can only happen at the municipality or county level (Weld County is a Home Rule county for example).
 So we assume El Paso would have to go to the ballot to ask residents to approve a measure to create a Home Rule Charter in order for unincorporated residents there to have that sort of governance.